 Full report (in Hebrew).

 “In England, the standards for condensate piping apply the utmost precaution, requiring a distance of 180 meters (196 yards) between condensate and gas pipelines.
-The [Leviathan Project] plan calls for a scandalous distance of only 1.40 meters (1.53 yards) between the pipes for condensate, gas, an old gas pipe and a future (additional) gas line.”
+The [Leviathan Project] plan calls for a scandalous distance of only 1.40 meters (1.53 yards) between the pipes for condensate, gas, an old gas pipe, and a future (additional) gas line.”

-“A gas explosion at the DVS receiving plant planned for Dor Beach will create a fiery fuel cloud of between 547 to 1531 yards [equivalent to the length of 4 to nearly 13 football fields] that could envelop all nearby Dor neighborhood and parts of Kibbutz Nachsholim.“
+“A gas explosion at the DVS receiving plant planned for Dor Beach will create a fiery fuel cloud of 547 to 1531 yards [equivalent to the length of 4 to nearly 13 football fields] that could envelop all of nearby Dor neighborhood and parts of Kibbutz Nachsholim.“

 “One can conclude that a rupture to the natural gas pipeline, which can cause devastating and entirely unacceptable damages to body and property, may also cause the condensate pipeline to rupture, severely polluting soil and groundwater sources.”
 Full Report (in Hebrew).

-Initiative to turn Israel into a crude oil carrier from the Persian Gulf to Europe
+Letter by 250 scientists: Initiative to turn Israel into crude oil carrier

 Letter to Israel’s government signed by nearly 250 local and international scientists regarding the petroleum initiative to connect the Persian Gulf, Eilat, and Ashkelon:

-“This deal exposes the entire Gulf of Eilat / Aqaba, the Sinai coast and coral reefs, as well as the Mediterranean coast and the landmasses in between, to huge danger; be it from leaks, accidents or intentional sabotage, events which are just a matter of time in this volatile part of the world…One “minor” accident or sabotage on one tanker would be enough to cause a major ecological disaster, in the Mediterranean and especially in the Red Sea.”
+“This deal exposes the entire Gulf of Eilat / Aqaba, the Sinai coast and coral reefs, as well as the Mediterranean coast and the landmasses in between, to huge danger; be it from leaks, accidents or intentional sabotage, events which are just a matter of time in this volatile part of the world… One “minor” accident or sabotage on one tanker would be enough to cause a major ecological disaster, in the Mediterranean and especially in the Red Sea.”
 [Full letter.]

 “The pipes connecting the Tamar and Leviathan wells to their processing platforms are among the longest in the world and apply a problematic technology known as tie-back.
 Generally used for only highly specific cases, tie-back piping presents both engineering and environmental challenges.
 It requires an anti-freeze agent that causes pipe blockages and considerably increases air and sea pollution during gas processing and in case of a spill.”

 “Many people don’t know that according to the Tamah [gas plan], the Leviathan can also feature a nearby floating tanker, permitted to contain 600,000 barrels of condensate.
-A spill in this case would be a game-over scenario.”
+A spill, in this case, would be a game-over scenario.”
 Full Report (In Hebrew).

 Formerly a marine conservation professor with the University of Alaska, Rick Steiner is the founder and CEO of Oasis Earth, an NGO working with governments, industry, and civil society to speed the transition to an environmentally sustainable society.